Rules Reorganization Effective January 1, 2014

 As part of this reorganization, effective in 2015, specialists will begin to report their legal specialist education at the same time that they normally report MCLE.
 More information will be forming on full procedures.

-In the meantime, anyone recertifying this year (2014) should do so in the same way as it has been done in the past, including 60 hours of education over the past five years.
+In the meantime, certified specialists who file their recertification applications this year should do so in the same way as it has been done in the past, including 60 hours of education over the past five years.

 Becoming a certified specialist